Click to view current issue

 ...is displayed publicly at over 450 public locations across Oxford.
 Printed twice a week, it's like a post office window in poster format, crammed with our paid classfied ads, events listings, current reviews, cartoons and more.
 The sheet has been in continuous publication in Oxford since 1964!

 Once known affectionately as 'The Pinup', this is our A4 weekly summary of upcoming Oxford event listings, handily printable for display purposes.
-Download it by clicking on the images on the right, or have it emailed directly to your inbox free of charge every Friday - just email firstname.lastname@example.org with "Single" or "Double" in the subject header.
+Download it by clicking on the image below, or have it emailed directly to your inbox free of charge every Friday - just email email@example.com with "Subscribe" in the subject header.
 (For our full what's on listings, visit our Events pages.)

 (For our full what's on listings, visit our Events pages.)